-In general, the Gospel or 'good news' is a message revealing why God created mankind back in the Garden of Eden.
+In general, the Gospel or 'good news' is a message revealing why God created mankind.
 Man's destiny, if he is willing to accept it, is to live forever and have a relationship with God as a member of his family, with the same perfect, sinless character as He possesses.
 The means of accomplishing this awesome goal is through the life, ministry, death and resurrection of Jesus, who is mankind's one and only Savior and the ONLY means by which humans can have a close relationship with the Father.

-The Gospel contains not only information ABOUT Jesus but also concerns the great and wonderful message he brought regarding the coming Kingdom of God on earth.
+The Gospel the disciples were to carry in their great commission contains not only information ABOUT Jesus but also concerns the wonderful message he brought regarding the coming Kingdom of God on earth.
 It includes a call to repent of sin, to accept Christ's sacrifice for the forgiveness of those sins, to go under the waters of baptism and receive God's Spirit, and to live a life of obedience to God's laws, ways and will.

 The New Testament contains MANY examples of God moving "average" Christians to do great things.
 After Stephen was martyred (Acts 7), many of the brethren fled Jerusalem but took with them the Gospel message.
-The Bible states they went everywhere PREACHING the word (Acts 8:4)!
-Some of these taught Jesus only to Jews while others preached to GENTILES.
+The Bible states they went everywhere PREACHING the word (Acts 8:4) in the spirit of the commission given by Jesus!
+Some of these taught only to Jews while others preached to GENTILES.
 What was the fruit of their labor?
 God caused so many people in Antioch, both Jews and Gentiles, to repent that Barnabas had to go and help them (Acts 11:19 - 23)!

 The New Testaments lists no less than twenty-one fellowships where a group of believers and those interested in the Messiah met in homes to worship God and learn from the Bible.
-These groups helped spread the gospel in their local areas.
+These groups played their part in the commission by helping to spread the gospel in their local areas.
 House churches hosted by members were in places like Corinth (1Corinthians 16:19), Laodicea (Colossians 4:15 - 16), Ephesus (Acts 20:17), Colossae (Philemon 1 - 2) and many others.

 What is the Great Commission?
 It is the work Jesus gave not only to his twelve personally chosen disciples but to the entire church he was building upon HIMSELF (Matthew 16:18).
-The New Testament is full of examples of individual church members and groups of believers seeking to fulfill Jesus' instructions to take the gospel message to the world and spiritually feed the flock of God.
-Even as the early Church made a great effort to spread the good news of God's Kingdom far and wide, modern Christians are under the same obligation to preach and teach the word to the ends of the earth.
+It is the charge to take his words, and the entirety of what Scripture teaches, to the ends of the earth.
+Even as the early Church made a great effort to spread the good news of God's Kingdom far and wide, modern Christians are under the same obligation to preach and teach the word everywhere they can.